 Cruise lines differentiate itineraries by Eastern vs. Western Caribbean, but new cruisers don't always know which of those sailings are best for them.
-Whether you're perusing a Western Caribbean sailing with stops in Belize, Jamaica and Honduras or you're eyeing up the Eastern Caribbean's Puerto Rico, U.S. Virgin Islands and French West Indies, there's a lot to consider.
-Check out our recap of the similarities and differences between the two most popular U.S. cruise regions below.
+Whether you're perusing a Western Caribbean cruise with stops in Belize, Jamaica and Honduras or you're eyeing up the Eastern Caribbean's Puerto Rico, U.S. Virgin Islands and French West Indies, there's a lot to consider.
+Check out our recap of the similarities and differences between two of the most popular cruise regions below.

 Although the specific cultures, customs, history and even food in each Caribbean port can vary greatly, there are similarities.
 Geographically, the Caribbean islands are located near the equator in the tropics (meaning they're warm-weather destinations that experience tropical climates).
 Eastern and Western Caribbean islands are all easy to reach from the southeastern coast of the United States, making them an easy cruise getaway for anyone who craves warm, sunny weather and lots of time outdoors.

 In addition to weather, the general attitude is often comparable in both places.
 Life moves more slowly, both because of the heat and because of the friendly locals' desire to savor everything with an appreciation not regularly found in other more fast-paced areas of the world.
 Locals are often not punctual, and schedules are viewed only as rough estimates.
 This is known as "running on Caribbean time."
 (Note: Your ship does not run on Caribbean time, so don't be late getting back onboard!)

 In terms of activities, visitors to either region can shop, learn about history, lounge on the beach or have active adventures that involve some of the best areas for snorkeling, hiking, ziplining and other adrenaline-pumping activities.